FrankenCutters Homepage

 Okay, now the tools:

-collecting,,and making them.
-Working with copper requires a number
+finding, collecting,,and making them.
+Working with copper requires

-of tools, some pretty unique, and here's some description:
+a number of tools, some pretty unique, and here's some

-brazed with a lot of different tools.
-As
+soldered, welded, and brazed with a lot of different tools.
+As the

-the original tinsmiths did, I wanted to do all of my work by soldering.
+original tinsmiths did, I wanted to do all of my work by

-After a lot of experimenting with butane, propane, and trying to build
+soldering.
+After a lot of experimenting with butane, propane, and

-my own custom gas torches, I finally settled on using a commercial
+trying to build my own custom gas torches, I finally settled on

-different flux percentages, etc... very complicated.
-Sometimes the best
+percentages, etc... very complicated.
+Sometimes the best solder

 button cutters or big commercial cutters with backs & handles.